architects-land/minecraft-scaleway-frontend/docs/server-stopper.md

 You can upload these to the instance.
 Put the jar in the mod folder (`/var/minecraft/mods`).
 Do not forget to give the permission to the `minecraft` user.
-Put the service jar in `/usr/local/bin`.
+Put the service bin in `/usr/local/bin`.

 Download the service unit file provided in GitHub and put it in `/etc/systemd/system/`
 ```bash